-This remains an open investigations.
-Anyone with information regarding this case is asked to contact the San Francisco Police Department SFPD 24-hour-tip line at 1-415-575-4444, or Text a Tip to TIP411 and begin the message with SFPD.
-You may remain anonymous.
-Case #: 230210138
+"I encourage anyone with information about this case to call the SFPD 24-hour Tip Line at 1-415-575-4444 or Text a Tip to TIP411 and begin the text message with SFPD.
+You may remain anonymous or leave your information for follow-up by a homicide investigator."